 - the candidate’(s’) research ability, and their academic or professional competency in the field proposed

 - thorough project planning, particularly regarding implementation of realistic time frames, and effective budget and resource management

 - details of how the applicant(s) will benefit personally and professionally from the experience

 - explanation of what the benefits of the research are to the architectural profession, as well as to the communities and individuals directly affected by the intended outputs of the research

-If you have any questions or need assistance completing this form, please contact Gillian Harrison.
+If you have any questions about this Award please contact Gillian Harrison.